hanxiaomax/Learncpp_CN/docs/12-1-function-pointers.md

 ---

-In lesson [9.6 -- Introduction to pointers](https://www.learncpp.com/cpp-tutorial/introduction-to-pointers/), you learned that a pointer is a variable that holds the address of another variable.
+In lesson [[9-6-Introduction-to-pointers|9.6 - 指针简介]] you learned that a pointer is a variable that holds the address of another variable.
 Function pointers are similar, except that instead of pointing to variables, they point to functions!

 Consider the following function: